An Information-Theoretic Perspective on Successive Cancellation List Decoding and Polar Code Design: Simulation Results

 \section{Simulation Results}

-This section provides simulation results are provided for some constructions with dynamic frozen bits.
-In particular, we consider instances from an ensemble of modified RM codes, namely d-RM codes\cite{CNP20}. \begin{definition} The d-RM$(r,m)$ ensemble, denoted by $\ensemble(r,m)$, is the set of all codes, specified by set $\mathcal{A}$ of the RM$(r,m)$ code and setting, for $i\in\mathcal{F}$,
+This section provides simulation results for some constructions with dynamic frozen bits.
+In particular, we consider instances from an ensemble of modified RM codes, namely \own{\ac{dRM}} codes\cite{CNP20}. \begin{definition} The \own{\ac{dRM}}$(r,m)$ ensemble, denoted by $\ensemble(r,m)$, is the set of all codes, specified by set $\mathcal{A}$ of the RM$(r,m)$ code and setting, for $i\in\mathcal{F}$,

 with all possible $v_{j,i}\in\{0,1\}$ and $\mathcal{A}^{(0)}\triangleq\emptyset$. \end{definition}